Title

 Amendments to the existing rules on parole and guidelines for recommending executive clemency in the Philippines include changes such as reporting requirements for parolees, conditions for transfer of residence, and procedures for monitoring and releasing pardonees.

-The President's power to grant executive clemency is based on Section 19, Article VII of the 1987 Philippine Constitution, which allows the President to grant reprieves, commutations, pardons, and remit fines and forfeitures after conviction by final judgment.
+Section 19, Article VII of the 1987 Constitution provides that the President may grant reprieves, commutations and pardons, and remit fines and forfeitures after conviction by final judgment, except as otherwise provided.

-The three constitutional limitations are: 1) In cases of impeachment; 2) In cases involving violation of election laws without the favorable recommendation of the Commission on Elections; 3) Cases where the conviction is on appeal or has not become final and executory.
+Executive clemency cannot be granted in (1) cases of impeachment; (2) cases involving violation of election laws/rules/regulations under Article IX, Section 5(C) without the favorable recommendation of the COMELEC; and (3) cases where the conviction is on appeal or has not become final and executory.

-The Board must publish the names once in a newspaper of national circulation; for inmates sentenced to reclusion perpetua or life imprisonment, publication is once a week for three consecutive weeks.
-Objections or comments may be sent within 30 days of publication.
-Publication may be waived in urgent circumstances with explanation.
+The Board must publish the names once in a newspaper of national circulation; for those convicted with reclusion perpetua or life imprisonment by reason of RA 9346, publication is once a week for three consecutive weeks.
+Interested parties may submit written objections/comments/information within 30 days from publication.

 Analyze Cases Smarter, Faster